Music FM (Hungary)

 Music FM was a Hungarian commercial radio station, airing at 89.5 FM in Budapest.
+Its first broadcast was on 7 March 2012.

 Music FM had a Top 50 popularity chart.

 The station ceased its operations at 23:59 on 7 February 2019 after multiple unsuccessful applications to renew its permit for the frequency at the end of the seven years contract.